Find out what goes in your green recycling box and what doesn't, when it's collected and what you can do to help us collect your recycling.

 If we send loads for recycling that contain too much wrapping paper, they could reject the whole load so none of it is recycled, which is why we have said not to recycle any wrapping paper to reduce the risk of this happening.

+- Used engine oil and filters.
 Engine oil must be in sealed engine oil containers.
-Drain and wrap oil filters in plastic bags to avoid leaks.
-We can only accept clothing and textiles that are clean, dry, and in reusable condition.
-We can't take uniform, quilts, duvets, pillows, cushions, rugs or curtains.
+Drain and wrap oil filters in plastic bags to avoid leaks

 For more information on what we can and cannot accept, check our Recycling A-Z.